sodafoundation/architecture-analysis/specs/capri/API_Framework_Refactoring.md

 ### Performance impact

 ##### Pros
 Decoupling `api-server` from `controller` would make `api-server` much easier to scale out, and therefore improving performance when handling heavy workloads.

 ##### Cons
-There is no doubt that the time for handling every single request would increase a bit because of grpc communication, but actually it could be ignored for async operations and it has no impact on users' experience.
+There is no doubt that the time for handling every single request would increase a bit because of gRPC communication.

 ### Other deployer impact

 We would have a standalone `osds-apiserver` process installed, so there would be some changes in `opensds.conf` file, and this is an updated example below:
 ```conf
 [osdsapiserver]
 api_endpoint = 0.0.0.0:50040